 Should you pay for a Bank Account?

-Some companies offer a service called a Managed Bank Account.
+Some companies offer a Managed Account service.
 You will certainly be able to open this type of account for use after you go bankrupt.

 The account is known as managed as it helps you budget.
 Once your income is paid in the cash you need to pay all of your regular monthly bills is moved automatically into a “bills account”.

 As a result of this you should always have sufficient funds available to pay your priority expenses.
 However these types of accounts come with a cost.
 There is normally a monthly fee of £10-£20.

 A Managed Account is really only beneficial if you truly struggle to manage your money.
 If you can organise your budget yourself it is unlikely to be worth paying for this service.

 What happens to Business Bank Account if you go Bankrupt?

 You can go bankrupt if you are self employed.
 However your business bank account will normally be closed given it is a current account facility.

 Clearly if you want to carry on running your business having an account that you can use will be important.
 However most banks will be reluctant to offer you a new business account once you are bankrupt.

 One way to resolve this is to open a second personal account to use for your business.
 You will have no credit facilities.
 However you will be able to pay in cheques if necessary and keep your business and personal transactions separate.